 Any disruption in the supply of components or materials could temporarily disrupt production of our batteries until an alternative supplier is able to supply the required material.
 Changes in business conditions, unforeseen circumstances, governmental changes, labor shortages, the effects of pandemics or other outbreaks and other factors beyond our control or which we do not presently anticipate, could also affect our suppliers' ability to deliver components to us on a timely basis.
 Our suppliers may go into bankruptcy or receivership based on conditions associated with their business.
-For example, one of our suppliers went into receivership in the first half of 2024, which may delay our receipt of equipment from this supplier and disrupt our production timelines.
+For example, one of our equipment suppliers went into receivership in the first half of 2024, which may disrupt our production timelines, impact our ability to successfully configure the equipment to run at its target performance and limit our ability to operate our equipment.
+While we have made plans to operate the equipment with support from the supplier and other third party vendors, there is no assurance that we will be able to continue to operate the equipment, which may result in a disposal of this equipment.